santunioni/ThrottledAPI/README.md

 #### Some limiters as middlewares

-Although FastAPI dependency injection is really powerfull, some limiters doesn´t require any special resource in other to do their job.
+Although FastAPI dependency injection is really powerful, some limiters doesn't require any special resource in other to do their job.
 In that case you cut some latency if using the limiter as a Middleware.

 ```python
 def create_app(limiters: Sequence[FastAPILimiter] = tuple()) -> FastAPI:
     """Creates a FastAPI app with attached limiters and routes"""